Analogue's latest retro dream is an all-in-one TurboGrafx console

 Analogue's take on the TurboGraphx resembles the TurboDuo, which was essentially a TurboGrafx-16 and the TurboGrafx-CD in one.
 Unlike the TurboDuo, which was all flaps and wobbly bits, the Duo's design is minimal and modern, with two slots at the front and mostly clean lines.
 A nice design flourish can be found at the rear, though, where ripples have been added that resemble the original TurboDuo's undulating sides.

 The port selection is also markedly different.
-At the side there's an original TurboGraphx-16 controller port, a headphone jack with its own volume dial, while at the back there's HDMI out (at 480p, 720p or 1080p), an SD card slot for firmware updates and two USB ports for wired controllers.
+At the side there's an original TurboGraphx-16 controller port and a headphone jack with its own volume dial, while at the back there's HDMI out (at 480p, 720p or 1080p), an SD card slot for firmware updates and two USB ports for wired controllers.
 If you'd rather be wireless, the system has built-in Bluetooth and 2.4G.
 There is, however, no pad packed in; Analogue points towards 8BitDo's PCE 2.4G controller, although the majority of Bluetooth, 2.4G and USB controllers should work just fine.

 Like all Analogue consoles, the Duo does not rely on software emulation to play older games.
 Instead, its FPGA chip is programmed to replicate the circuitry of the original hardware, and the console plays original media, rather than ROM files.
 Analogue's UI is minimal, but does include granular settings for scaling, stretching and re-positioning the output for modern TVs, as well as the option to add scanlines.